blaizard/bzd/README.md

 All classes offered by this library have the same objective to have a fixed memory size.
 Their footprint or maximum size is determined at compile time, ensuring no memory allocation at runtime, making this library ideal for any safety-critical application.

+## TODO

+- Fix this test: //cc/bzd/core/async/tests:multithread (it hangs from time to time with clang prod).